techqueria/website/content/english/communities/slack/community-guidelines.md

 `code of conduct`

 All participants in the Techqueria Slack Workspace are required to comply with the following code of conduct - make sure to read through it!
-If you have questions, comments or concerns - reach out using the `/admin` command or contact us through our website. :taco:
+If you have questions, comments or concerns - reach out to us via #meta or contact us through our website. :taco:

 https://techqueria.org/code-of-conduct/